rnleach/sonde/README.md

    - Inversion mix downs can be drawn.
    - Sample readout shows the currently sampled parcel profile and dry adiabatic mix down, including the CAPE and CIN values for the sampled parcel.
-   - Convective parcel analysis has four parcels to choose from: surface, mixed layer, most unstable and convective.
+   - Convective parcel analysis has five parcels to choose from: surface, mixed layer, most unstable convective, and effective.
    - The effective inflow layer is plotted next to the wind barbs on the skew-t.
    - In the hodograph display the 0-6 km mean wind, right moving, and left moving super cell motions are also plotted.